Connect

 When To Use WebSocket

 Use WebSocket when sequence matters.
 Live subscriptions are useful for monitors, dashboards, and local books that need updates after an initial state.
 Replay is useful for backtests, incident review, reconstruction, and workflows where event order carries meaning.
 If the job only needs one current order-book snapshot or one bounded trade list, REST is usually simpler and easier to retry.
+For a Hyperliquid-focused overview of live channels, replay speeds, and depth choices, start with the Hyperliquid WebSocket Streaming API.
 Every WebSocket client should implement four paths: open and authenticate, subscribe or start replay, handle messages, and recover from close or gap signals.
 A client that only handles happy-path messages will eventually corrupt a local stateful workflow.
-Keep reconnection and resubscription explicit, and route gap handling to the same data-quality policy used by REST jobs.Stream Execution Packet
+Keep reconnection and resubscription explicit, and route gap handling to the same data-quality policy used by REST jobs.Stream Execution Checklist

 |---|---|